Tax Credits and Deductions

 Background

 Tax credits and deductions are two ways to reduce tax liability.
 Tax credits directly reduce the amount of taxes owed, dollar-for-dollar.
-They benefit all those who owe tax.
 If the credit is refundable, people can receive a tax refund even if the benefit exceeds the amount of their tax liability.
+Nonrefundable credits, on the other hand, benefit only those who owe tax.

-Some of these tax preferences are intended to encourage certain types of activity.
-Or they may provide relief for people in certain situations.
+Some of these tax preferences are intended to encourage certain behaviors or provide targeted relief.
 For example, the medical expense deduction helps people with very high medical bills.
-The Earned Income Tax Credit (EITC) primarily aims to improve the financial position of working families with low incomes.
+The Earned Income Tax Credit (EITC) encourages work among households with low incomes and improves their financial position.
 Some business tax credits encourage economic development.

 Medical expense deduction